ferize585/Shel-Sound-Network/README.md

-# 🎵 Shel Sound Network
+# 🎵 Shelby Sound Network

 **Shel Sound Network** is a modern, decentralized audio streaming and management platform built on the **Aptos Blockchain** and the **Shelby Protocol**.
 It empowers users to store, manage, and stream their music collection in a truly decentralized manner, leveraging cutting-edge Web3 technologies.